-- 4 Who does this policy apply to?

-- 4 What is the purpose of this policy?

-- 4 Our Commitment to Safeguarding

-- 6 Our guidance and training

-- 7 Whistleblowing and Professional Resolution and Escalation

-- 8 Child Protection Procedures

-- 9 Concerns that staff must act on immediately and report

-- 9 Responding to disclosures

-- 12 Recording and monitoring

-- 12 Supporting the child and partnership with parents

-- 13 Child Information

-- 14 Transfer of Files

-- 15 Roles and Responsibilities

-- 21 Child Abuse, Neglect and Specific Safeguarding Situations

-- 22 Child on Child Sexual Violence and Harassment

-- 22 Safer Recruitment

-- 23 Individuals who have lived or worked outside the UK

-- 24 Supply teachers and agency staff

-- 24 Volunteers

-- 24 Use of school premises

-- 25 Home stays (exchange visits)

-- 25 Safer Working Practice

-- 26 Risk Assessments

-- 26 Teaching about Safeguarding
+Who does this policy apply to?
+4 What is the purpose of this policy?
+4 Our Commitment to Safeguarding 4 Equality 5 6 Our guidance and training 7 Whistleblowing and Professional Resolution and Escalation 8 Child Protection Procedures 9 Concerns that staff must act on immediately and report 9 Responding to disclosures 12 Recording and monitoring 12 Supporting the child and partnership with parents 12 Child Information 13 Transfer of Files 14 Roles and Responsibilities 21 Child Abuse, Neglect and Specific Safeguarding Situations 22 Child-on-Child Sexual Violence and Sexual Harassment 22 Safer Recruitment 23 Individuals who have lived or worked outside the UK 24 Supply teachers and agency staff 24 Volunteers 25 Use of school premises 25 Home stays (exchange visits) 25 Safer Working Practice 26 Risk Assessments

-- 27 Partnership with Parents

-- 28 Partnerships with Others

-- 28 Children placed in Alternative Provision

-- 29 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers)
+27 Partnership with Parents 28 Partnerships with Others Children placed in Alternative Provision 28 28 Allegations regarding Person(s) Working in or on behalf of School (including Volunteers) Appendix 1: Definitions of abuse and neglect 33 35 Appendix 2: Definitions and procedures for specific safeguarding situations 51 Appendix 3: Body Map Guidance 52 Appendix 4: Guidance Safeguarding Contacts Form/Poster 54

-- 33 Appendix 1

-- 35 Appendix 2

-- 51 Appendix 3

-- 52 Appendix 4

-- 54 Safeguarding Contacts